Exzemie/Bye-Service-worker/README.md

 # Bye-Service-worker
-This is to get back at service workers such as securly that have been installed (this was made late, i am tired)
+This is to get back at service workers such as securly and gaggle that have been installed by administrators and schools (this was made late, I am tired)
+Currently (for me) the only one that works is the while trur loop